Chairperson: David Baker, Ph.D.

 Undergraduate Graduation Policy

 Students are required to graduate at the end of the term in which all degree requirements are completed.
-Degree requirements are those requirements, including university, college and all other requirements necessary to earn a minimum of one undergraduate degree and any declared degrees/majors/minors/concentrations.
-That is, additional degrees/majors/minors/concentrations may be earned; however, they must be completed in the same term as the first degree/primary major is completed.
+Degree requirements are university, college and all other requirements necessary to earn a minimum of one undergraduate degree, including any degrees/majors/minors/concentrations that are formally declared in advance of the term in which a student is eligible to graduate.
 Except in the case of readmission, undergraduate students must meet the graduation requirements which are stated in the Undergraduate Bulletin issued for the year in which they entered Marquette.
 Substitutions or waivers for specific courses required for degree completion may occur, as determined by the college and/or the Marquette Core Curriculum committee.

 Students who have interrupted their enrollment from the university, are normally obliged to follow the degree/major/minor/concentration requirements in effect at the time of readmission.
 Policies that are in effect at the time of the return, apply to all students, regardless of the term of initial enrollment.
 Students are responsible for keeping themselves informed of the requirements which apply in their particular cases.
 Students have faculty advisers available who assist in planning and implementing their plan of studies; however, it is ultimately each student’s responsibility to know and fulfill the requirements for graduation specified for the selected plan.
 This should be done not only by utilization of specific advisers, but also with Academic Advisement, the university’s online degree audit tool on CheckMarq provided to all undergraduates.
 With Academic Advisement, students track their degree progress until graduation.
 It is the responsibility of students to immediately bring any discrepancies found in Academic Advisement to the attention of their college.